g7an/COMP3046-Group-Project/README.md

 	8.loadWeight
 		function: load the weights from  "/input_matrix_data.txt"

+	9.predict
+		input: a float vector
+		output: int
+		fucntion: use the input to predict the result

+	10.getLoss
+		input: vector of vector, vector
+		output: void
+		function: a function serves as a media between whole dataset to a single data.
+				Calls in totalLoss function to get loss from a single data.

 Experimental results

 	In the first 180 epoches, the loss decrease from 3 to 0.8.
 In the second 100 epoches, the loss decrease from 0.8 to 0.27.
 In the last 200 epoches
 	,the loss decrease from 0.27 to 0.197.
-The traing process of the last 200 epoches can be found in "nohup.out".
+The training process of the last 200 epoches can be found in "nohup.out".
 The time for each epoch is quite
 	stable and each epoch will cost around 40s.

 Contribution of Each member (Tan Shuyao(Tan), Li Tingyao(Li))